 Substance abuse billing is a complicated process and mistakes can be costly. substance abuse billing is triggering drug and alcohol addiction treatment centers to constantly battle insurance companies for reimbursements.
 Billing consultants and third-party billing companies can be beneficial to maximize results and get payments quickly.
 Health insurance claims for substance abuse are often delayed by the health insurance provider.
 Many behavioral health providers account receivables get out of control very quickly.
 It is a constant struggle for addiction treatment centers and detox facilities.
 If this isn’t difficult enough, some insurance companies send payment directly to the patient.

-Substance Abuse Billing; Is Getting Paid in 14-Days with Revenue Cycle Management Possible?
+Substance Abuse Billing; It’s Possible to Get Paid in 14-Days

 From drug rehabs Los Angeles to West Palm Beach getting paid in behavioral health care is a daunting task for many providers and substance abuse billing companies.
 Billing companies usually take the low hanging fruit from common mistakes made by recovery centers in-house billing or the previous billing companies mistakes.
 After this, this real work of recapturing lost revenue or getting paid quickly is a difficult task.

 Not having sufficient operating cash is a common problem for many rehabilitation centers.
 This is due to poor substance abuse billing.
 Some rely on billing companies and trust they are doing a good job.
 Some do their own in-house billing.
 Either way, in-depth knowledge is an absolute must to get paid quickly.
 So, what are the common mistakes made by addiction treatment centers?
 Knowing the substance abuse billing codes is not enough.
 This is where addiction treatment centers owners think they have the situation under control.
 However, they are actually leaving a lot on earned revenue cycle management money on the table.
 The answer on getting this money back is with a substance abuse billing consultant.
 As Behavioral Health Network Resources has learned from their addiction conferences there is money these operators have earned and deserve to get.
 Here is what our CEO, Charles Davis a drug rehab SEO expert hads to say;